marmelab/ng-admin/doc/Configuration-reference.md

 Define the field name used to link the referenced entity.

 * `targetFields(Array(Field))`
-Define an array of fields that will be displayed in the list of the form.
+Define the list of fields of the target entity to be displayed in the datagrid.

         myEditionView.fields([
-            nga.field('comments', 'referenced_list') // Define a N-1 relationship with the comment entity
+            nga.field('comments', 'referenced_list')
-                .label('Comments')
-                .targetEntity(comment) // Target the comment Entity
-                .targetReferenceField('post_id') // Each comment with post_id = post.id (the identifier) will be displayed
-                .targetFields([ // Display comment field to display nga.field('id').label('ID'),
-                    nga.field('body').label('Comment')
+                .targetEntity(comment)
+                .targetReferenceField('post_id')
+                .targetFields([ // choose another set of fields nga.field('date', 'datetime'),
+                    nga.field('author'),
+                    nga.field('body')
                 ])
         ]);

+* `perPage(integer)`
+Define the maximum number of related entities fetched and displayed in the datagrid.
+Defaults to 30.

 * `sortField(String)`
-Set the default field for list sorting.
-Defaults to 'id'
+Set the field used to sort the datagrid.
+Defaults to 'id'.

 * `sortDir(String)`
-Set the default direction for list sorting.
-Defaults to 'DESC'
+Set the direction used to sort the datagrid.
+Defaults to 'DESC'.

 * `permanentFilters({ field1: value, field2: value, ...})`
 Add filters to the referenced results list.

-* `perPage(integer)`
-Define the maximum number of elements fetched and displayed in the list.
+This can be very useful to restrict the list of possible values displayed in the datagrid:

+        post.editionView().fields([
+            nga.field('comments', 'referenced_list')
+                .targetEntity(comment)
+                .targetReferenceField('post_id')
+                .targetFields([
+                    nga.field('id').label('ID'),
+                    nga.field('body').label('Comment')
+                ])
+                .permanentFilters({
+                    published: true // display only the published comments })
+        ]);

 ### `reference_many` Field Type